Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 If the Player will let him, Tallis comes inside, taking a look at the state of the manor.
 He notes that it's seen better days, the kitchen is completely empty, and they have no food for lunch.
 He uses Sending to talk to someone, and says "Hey, it's Tallis.
 I need all the basic goods to fill up the kitchen in Silentspire Manor."
 He listens to the response and says that they'll be here within the hour.
 After forty five minutes or so, they hear banging of metal on metal outside.

-> A carriage with burlap sacs of flour, beans
+> A carriage has arrived with burlap sacs of flour and dried beans, glass containers with brined olives, bags of salted fish, smoked sausages, cured hams, and wheels of cheese encased in thick wax.

 ## Payment is Due
 When it gets dark, Simon will note that they should go outside and wait for Felter's men.
 After 10 minutes or so, a carriage arrives.